This section of the chatr FAQ deals with more general questions you may have.

 To access please dial #711 from your chatr phone.

-To return your phone and receive a full refund for the purchase of the phone, go back to the retail location where you purchased your chatr phone within 15 days from the date of activation and with less than 15 minutes of usage on the phone.
+To return your phone and receive a full refund for the purchase of the phone, go back to the retail location where you purchased your chatr phone within 15 days from the date of activation.
 Remember to bring the proof of purchase or original receipt as well.
 Please refer to the chatr Terms of Service for full details of our cancellation policy.

 Is your phone acting up?
 Stop in at a chatr retail location with your phone within 15 days from the date of activation and we’ll help you get your phone back up and running in fine form.